Frequently Asked Questions

 Q. Is an authorization needed for visiting Auroville?

 No particular formality is required for visiting Auroville.
 However, authorisations are needed for filmmakers who wish to shoot a film or video in Auroville.
 For this purpose they should contact the Indian Consulate in their home countries and/or the Media Interface office in Archives Building, Town Hall.

 Q. Which is the first place in Auroville to visit?

-Once you arrive you can head to the Visitors Centre and from there you'll get assistance and information regarding guest houses etc. Free passes for viewing the Matrimandir Gardens via the Viewing Point are given here.
+Once you arrive you can head to the Visitors Centre and from there you will get assistance and information regarding guest houses etc. Free passes for viewing the Matrimandir Gardens via the Viewing Point are given here.

 Q. How does one get to Auroville from abroad?

 A number of major airlines fly into Madras/Chennai, the nearest major airport handling international flights.
-These include (alphabetically) Air India, Air Lanka, British Airways, Emirates, Gulf Air, Lufthansa, Malaysian Airlines, Oman Air, Qatar, Sabena, Saudi Airlines and Singapore Airlines.
+These include (alphabetically) Air India, Air France, Air Lanka, British Airways, Emirates, Gulf Air, Lufthansa, Malaysian Airlines, Oman Air, Qatar, Sabena, Saudi Airlines and Singapore Airlines.
 Other package deals with lesser-known airlines may also be possible.
 From Madras/Chennai, it is best to take a taxi directly from the airport to Auroville, though there are also buses available to Pondicherry from where one can take a taxi or auto-rickshaw.
 If you have arranged accommodation beforehand, a taxi can be sent to pick you up from the airport.

 Q. Are there guest houses in Auroville?

-Yes, Auroville has a wide range of guest houses providing accommodation plus - usually - meals, laundry facilities, cycle hire options, etc. They range in price depending on the degree of sophistication provided.
+Yes, Auroville has a wide range of guest houses providing accommodation plus - usually - meals, laundry facilities, cycle hire options, etc. They range in price depending on the degree of convenience required.

 More details on accommodation here.